Job Search Masterclass Finding and Evaluating Opportunities

 The Solution

 Stop seeing your network as friends and start seeing it as a map of "Information Areas."
 Make a list of 20 people from your past—old bosses, clients, or school friends—who now work in different jobs or companies.
 By grouping them by the unique market information they have, instead of how long it’s been since you met, you get rid of the bad feeling about the quiet time.
+Most of the roles these contacts know about never appear on job boards — they’re part of the hidden job market that only surfaces through conversations like these.

 Expert Tip